What is Paranoid Personality Disorder?

 Why Should People with Paranoid Personality Disorder Seek Treatment from Bridges to Recovery?

 Trust is often the key issue for Paranoid Personality Disorder treatment; paranoids usually do not trust doctors to act in the patient’s best interests.
 Bridges to Recovery is an excellent place for those with Paranoid Personality Disorder to seek treatment because their exemplary patient care and at least a 1:1.6 staff-to-patient ratio give them the means to pay close attention to those afflicted in a sincere effort to earn the paranoid’s trust.
-Each the three Bridges to Recovery facilities has a maximum capacity of six clients, which may encourage a level of familiarity that can be comforting to suspicious people.
+Each the two Bridges to Recovery facilities has a maximum capacity of six clients, which may encourage a level of familiarity that can be comforting to suspicious people.

 Bridges to Recovery typically employs intensive psychotherapy when treating patients with Paranoid Personality Disorder.
 During a psychotherapy session, a therapist and patient will work together to identify the patient’s problematic thoughts and feelings and will seek to understand how these patterns of thinking came into being.
 Doctors will sometimes prescribe medicine to treat psychiatric symptoms that accompany this syndrome.
 Bridges to Recovery therapists are highly qualified and will work hard to gain the paranoid patient’s trust.